Abbitrate-Cibi/Cyclistic-Bike-Share-Customer-Conversion-Analysis/README.md

 * **Key Takeaways:**
   * Subscribers account for the majority of total bike trips (341 782 trips) in the overall data set, but have a shorter average trip duration of **11.31 minutes**.
   * Customers represent a lower total number of trips(23 095 trips) in overall data set , but spend significantly longer on each ride, averaging **35.29 minutes**.
-* **Marketing Recommendation:** Create a targeted campaign highlighting the cost savings of an annual membership for long-duration rides.
+* **Marketing Recommendation:** Create a targeted campaign highlighting how much money can be saved by using annual membership for long-duration rides.
 Emphasize that switching from pay-per-use passes to annual memberships eliminates extra per-minute charges incurred during extended trips.

 ---